15 Types of Butterflies in Colorado

 They are most commonly seen during the spring and fall months when they migrate to and from their breeding grounds in Mexico and the southern United States.

-In terms of appearance, American Snouts have a distinct orange and brown coloration on their wings, accented by black and white markings.
+In terms of appearance, American Snouts have wings with a distinct orange and brown coloration, accented by black and white markings.

 However, their elongated snout truly sets them apart from other butterflies in Colorado.

-This unique feature is used to probe flowers for nectar, and it can also help the butterfly detect and avoid predators.
+This unique feature allows butterflies to probe flowers for nectar and can also help them detect and avoid predators.

-Overall, the American Snout is one of the fascinating and distinctive butterflies in Colorado that adds to the rich biodiversity of Colorado’s natural environment.
+Overall, the American Snout is one of the fascinating and distinctive butterflies in Colorado, adding to the rich biodiversity of Colorado’s natural environment.

 8. Julia Orangetips